brah2008/Lonic-video-OR-voice-to-text/README.md

 # Lonic-video-OR-voice-to-text
+**To create a mobile application for converting videos or voice to text using Ionic, you can follow these steps:**

+**1** Set up an Ionic project: You can use the Ionic CLI to create a new Ionic project, set the desired parameters and select the desired template.

+**2** Choose a plugin for audio/video recording: You can choose a plugin such as Cordova Media Plugin or Ionic Native Media Capture to allow your app to record audio or video.

+**3** Choose a plugin for speech-to-text conversion: You can use a plugin such as Ionic Native Speech Recognition or Google Cloud Speech-to-Text to perform speech-to-text conversion.

+**4** Implement the functionality: You can implement the functionality to record audio/video and convert it to text.
+You can also display the converted text to the user.

+**5** Test the app: Finally, test the app on a device or an emulator to make sure that it works as expected.

+**6** Publish the app: Once you are satisfied with the results, you can publish the app to the desired app stores such as the Apple App Store or the Google Play Store.

+**7** It's important to consider the specific requirements and the performance of the plugins before choosing them for your project.

 Lonic creation application mobile android to do (video or voice) to text with Ionic

 To create a mobile application for Android that converts videos or voice to text using Ionic, you could follow these steps: